shitanshuk32/Admin-DashBorad/README.md

 - **Sass** - A popular CSS preprocessor for adding features like variables, nesting, and mixins to your stylesheets.

 ## Features

+1. **Visual Data Representation:** The project uses a variety of charts and graphs to present data visually, making it easy for users to understand complex information.

+2. **Quick Overview:** Users can quickly access essential metrics and highlights at the top of the dashboard, facilitating rapid insights into critical data points.

+3. **Comprehensive Insights:** Detailed user statistics, product performance metrics, conversion rates, and revenue analysis are provided, enabling businesses to make data-driven decisions and track performance effectively.